Policies

 Communication to Students

-Communication to students will be done using email whenever possible; this will include all general information and other information specific to an individual student (i.e. Probation Notification, Dismissal from RBS Notification, Deletion from Graduation List Notification, etc.).
+Communication to students will be conducted using their Rutgers email address whenever possible; this will include all general information and other information specific to an individual student (i.e., academic probation notification, academic dismissal from RBS notification, graduation application information, degree planning, appointment reminders, etc.).

-All RBS students are required to register a Net-ID and password, as well as, an official email address.
-To obtain a Rutgers email address, please click here.
+All RBS students are required to register a NetID and password, as well as an official email address.
+To obtain a Rutgers email address, please visit the site.

 Complaints Concerning Grades